kapilaryabb/Go_jek/README.md

 # gojek-parkinglot
 Parking lot project
+for running this project gradle and java is needed extract code in /Documents/github folder
 The project can be run with the below commands
 1. ./parking_lot <input_filepath>
    The inputs commands are expected and taken from the file specified